kaiusl/code_syntax_examples/README.md

 # Code Syntax Examples

 A collection of code examples intended for editor theme testing.
+All examples assume that the latest language version (at the time of writing) is used.

 :heavy_check_mark: - thorough example, :yellow_circle: - maybe incomplete example, :x: - not yet done, but is planned